Mardiat-Iman/Codecademy-Data-Science-Path-/README.md

 10. Hurricane Analysis: explored functions in Python among other things
 11. Cleaning US Census Data: getting the data provided into reasonabe shape to make data visualisations.
 12. EDA Diagnosing Diabetes:  used Exploratory Data Analysis skills to inspect, clean and validate data.
+13. Python Classes Medical Insurance: devloped a system that made it easier to organize patient data by using knowledge of python classes.